-- what is involved in each aftercare option? - what kind of support external organisations can offer? - what the role of school management is in successfully implementing any of these options?
+- What is involved in each aftercare option? - What kind of support can external organisations offer? and - What is the role of school management in successfully implementing any of these options?

-1. External organisation manages the aftercare support (Options 1 and 2)
+2.1 External organisation manages the aftercare support (Options 1 & 2)